mateusfavarin/CrashTeamEditor/README.md

 Bindings are implemented with pybind11 (included under `third_party/pybind11`).
 The same `python_bindings/cte_bindings.cpp` file exposes a standalone `crashteameditor` module and also registers an embedded module that the editor's built-in Python console reuses.

+### Python API reference

+See `docs/python_bindings.md` for the full list of exposed classes, methods, enums, and constants.

 ### Building CrashTeamEditor with Python support

 Because the editor links `python_bindings/cte_bindings.cpp` directly, the build needs access to Python headers and libraries.
 See the `Building` section above for platform-specific setup (especially `PYTHON_HOME` on Windows).